thijssnelleman/CostOfReproducibility/ICML/2023/reviews/How to Trust Your Diffusion Model: A Convex Optimization Approach to Conformal Risk Control.md

 [4]

 The authors provide a link to their implementation (https://github.com/Sulam-Group/k-rcps).
 In the readme they introduce the method and provide a link to zenodo for model checkpoints.
 There are no installation instructions.
 There are very few comments.
 The code could use an index as the structure is quite large.
+There is a demo notebook demonstrating the code but they do not make use of text in this.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_